zackforbing/ruby-submissions/1605/module_4_assignments/ideabox2.0/roberta_doyle/roberta_doyle.md

 +[Code Link](https://github.com/roscalabrin/ideabox/blob/master/app/assets/javascripts/ideabox.js.es6#L1-L15)

 * Why were you proud of this piece of code?
+I'm happy with how I organized the my js files and classes.

 ### Link to a specific block of your code on Github that you feel not great about
 +[Code Link](https://github.com/roscalabrin/ideabox/blob/master/app/assets/javascripts/ideas_index.js.es6#L2-L19)

 * Why do you feel not awesome about the code?
 What challenges did you face trying to write/refactor it?
+It's a very long method, I couldn't figure it out how to break it into smaller methods.

 ### Attach a screenshot or paste the output from your terminal of the result of your test-suite running.
 ![Tests](./roberta_doyle_tests.png)